NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 ## Share Project

-Public projects that are configured to be [discoverable](/dashboard/user-guide/projects.html#setting-visibility) can be easily shared with the users, so they can begin consuming micro-learning gamified training!
+Public projects that are configured to be [discoverable](/dashboard/user-guide/projects.html#setting-visibility) can be easily shared with users so they can begin consuming the micro-learning gamified training!

 To share a project click on the ``Share`` button on the project admin page: